Toy Story (franchise): Pixar Popcorn (2021)

-There are two Toy Story shorts in this series of one minute shorts titled Pixar Popcorn, which was released on January 22, 2021 on Disney+.
-The shorts are Fluffy Stuff with Ducky and Bunny: Love, and Fluffy Stuff with Ducky and Bunny: Three Heads.
+Pixar Popcorn features three Toy Story shorts, "To Fitness and Beyond", and two Fluffy Stuff with Ducky and Bunny shorts, "Three Heads" and "Love".
+They were released on January 21, 2021.

 Television specials

 Pixar has also developed two 22-minute Toy Story television specials for ABC.
 They also air them on Disney Channel, Disney XD, and Disney Junior.

 Toy Story of Terror!
 (2013)

-The first was a Halloween-themed special titled Toy Story of Terror!, aired on October 16, 2013.
+Toy Story of Terror! was a Halloween-themed special and aired on October 16, 2013.

 Toy Story That Time Forgot (2014)

-The second was a Christmas-themed special titled Toy Story That Time Forgot, aired on December 2, 2014.
+Toy Story That Time Forgot was a Christmas-themed special that aired on December 2, 2014.